-The controller device is an HMI (human machine interface) with inputs (such as switches and buttons) and outputs (such as a display, speaker, LEDs).
+The controller device offers an HMI (human machine interface) with inputs (such as switches and buttons) and outputs (such as a display, speaker, LEDs).

 It's purpose is that the user can request actions or set different modes of operation for other smart home devices and to have an overview of the status of smart home devices.
-It is also possible to build up a kind of interactive menu by reaction on button presses and changing what's on the display by implementing it in the corresponsing smart home applivation that's connected to the base station.
+It provides a menu with configurable menu items which can be selected by the buttons.
+With according display messages, the smart home application that's connected to the base station (e.g. FHEM) can send texts to be displayed, set an RGB LED animation or play (warning/status) tones and molodies.

 Inputs and Outputs

-The device uses a bigger ATMega644 to have more I/O possibilities.
+The device uses a bigger ATMega1284 to have more I/O possibilities and to store the text of many menu items.
 Most I/O pins are available on pin headers on the side of the PCB.
-They can be used freely for buttons when they are not used already by other functionality (display etc.).
+The pins which are not used yet could be used in the future for extensions.

 - Analog voltages